koayon/awesome-adaptive-computation/README.md

 - Current approaches to sparsity are mainly transformer with some sparsity added on the margin.
 Transformers have worked so well and people are generally leaving them alone and messing with everything else around them - we're interested in paradigm shift approaches which are completely sparse and move further away from the transformer.
 -->

-## AI Safety

-With adaptive computation, we want models to use more compute on harder problems.

-For problems where we're concerned about systems failing by not being able to do sufficient computation then Adaptive Computation is very positive for Alignment.
-We should expect fewer mistakes from a model utilising Adaptive Computation, even on more difficult problems.

-However, for problems where we're concerned about systems being deceptive or mesa-optimising increasing the ammount of inference-time compute increases their ability to do so.
-Here the failure is not a "mistake" but entirely intentional from the system's perspective.

 <br>